 Drake named his 2016 tour Boy Meets World, but that title was more apt for someone else on the bill: Pressa.
 The artist would be introduced to performing live by way of European stages as an opening act for Drake, placed alongside other artists like Baka and Popcaan.
 It’s certainly not the typical trajectory for a rapper from Toronto but it’s one he’s taken on with fierce confidence.
-It’s also one that’s required him to manoeuvre with extreme pushback from the Toronto Police and frequent reminders of his past.
+It’s also one that’s required him to maneuver with extreme pushback from the Toronto Police and frequent reminders of his past.

 With only a few interviews done, and plenty of articles written about his character, one can say that his narrative has been largely dictated by others.
 Pressa’s music career is his chance for redemption and he’s very candid about how he’d like to be remembered.
 “He was the first real rapper outta Canada”, he says. ”The first realest gangsta rapper outta Canada to really do this and make it.
 I want them to remember me as the best, not only in Canada, but also in the world.”

 Driftwood, an area within the larger Jane and Finch community, is one riddled with economic strife forcing people to do what they can to make ends meet.
 Informal economies are created to assist the people who’ve had to navigate spaces or occupations made inaccessible to them.
 They contend with their realities in ways that are often deemed unconventional and Pressa’s seen that first hand in the past.
 “Everybody’s strugglin’.
-Nobody has money over there,” he told Noisey during an interview.
+Nobody has money over there,” he told Noisey in an interview.
 “Everybody would have to pick up and make their own hustle in different ways.
-They could be selling drugs, or they could be cutting hair for money or they could be selling pop or food out of their house, cooking, catering… it’s just different little hustles in the neighbourhood where people would be able to survive.”
+They could be selling drugs, or they could be cutting hair for money or they could be selling pop or food out of their house, cooking, catering… it’s just different little hustles in the neighborhood where people would be able to survive.”

-However, like any neighbourhood that has a similar history, there’s often an untold side to its story.
+However, like any neighborhood that has a similar history, there’s often an untold side to its story.
 “In my own words, it’s very loving,” he says, recalling his Driftwood stomping grounds.
 “There’s a lot of culture there and a lot of people that grew up with each other.
 There’s a lot of love and a lot of history behind people but then there’s a lot of bad history as well.
 It’s dangerous out there.
 Any yute, any kid, it doesn’t matter.
 It could be a kid going to school or a kid playing basketball, it’s still rough for everybody.”

 The 21-year-old has, so far, accumulated a lifetime of experiences.
 He’s made quite a notorious name for himself, in part because of the his own criminal charges, but also that of his brother’s and father's.
 After being incarcerated as a youth offender at 15 years old and in addition to death of his best friend when he was 19, he’s used both experiences as an opportunity to focus on rap as a legit career.
 “When I was in jail, I would write a lot of lyrics, pages of lyrics everyday.
 But I really went hard when my best friend Kwasi Skene-Peters died,” he says.
 “When he died, I made a song about him.
 Me, Kenmar, my friend Robin Banks, FB and GD, we made a song called ‘Wass Gang.’
 When that video dropped, everybody knew who Wasi was.
 He just died in a shootout with the police and shit so we used that publicity and turnt [sic] it to a song and then the whole city was loving the art.
 So I give a lot of credit to Wasi cause he helped me with my career.”
 Pressa shares these stories matter of factly, understanding that sharing them are a means to an end for his career.
 Though it comes with the costs of possibly glorifying his troubled past.